Venkat-Gorla/smartmeal-serverless/services/get-meals/events/README.md

   - **Trigger**: DynamoDB Stream (on `INSERT` or `MODIFY`)
   - **Action**: Unmarshall new record → index meal into OpenSearch via a library function

-// vegorla Next

 ## 🧯 Error Handling

 - Each Lambda is wrapped with try/catch blocks and logs detailed error messages.
 - Invalid records are logged and skipped (no retries currently).
 - Future improvements may include DLQ (Dead Letter Queue) support.

-## 🧪 Testing Strategy

-- Unit tests for transformation and validation logic
+// vegorla pending, to be covered

 - Integration tests for end-to-end meal ingestion
+  // what is this, needed?
 - Mock S3, DynamoDB, and EventBridge events in test suite

+## 🧪 Testing Strategy

+### 🧱 Unit Tests

+All critical paths (success and failure) are covered using mocked dependencies.

+- **mealUploadEventConsumer.js**

+  - Tests both the Lambda `handler` and its internal logic
+  - Reuses fixture from `upload-meal` for consistent test data

+- **dynamoStreamIndexer.js**
+  - Mocks `unmarshall` and `indexMeal` to simulate stream processing and indexing

 ## 🧰 Tools